 Morgan Stanley’s latest annual report on the state of the Swiss Watch Industry promoted Richard Mille from 8th to 7th in terms of annual revenue.
 But the six companies ranked ahead of it all have one thing in common that sets them apart from Mille; an average age of 163 years, while Richard Mille started only 22 years ago.

-Richard Mille has achieved phenomenal success in such a short span through its eponymous founder had a genuinely disruptive vision of forward-thinking high watchmaking.
+Richard Mille has achieved phenomenal success in such a short span through its eponymous founder who had a genuinely disruptive vision of forward-thinking high watchmaking.
 One of Mille’s distinguishing characteristics is its price point.
 It earned $840m in revenue from selling just 4,300 watches over 12 months, making the average sale price of $195,000 per watch.
 By comparison, Cartier, which ranked 3rd in the top 50 brands, had a revenue of $1.73B from selling 490,000 watches, making for an average sale price of $4,675.

 Mille also bet against the established distribution model of working with retailers.
-Instead, they chose to sell every watch it makes through its own stores.
+Instead, they chose to sell every watch it makes through their own stores.
 Rolex, which takes the top spot with $4.7B in annual revenue, doesn’t own a single store.
 Even Rolex boutiques are operated as franchises by retail partners.
 While Mille’s approach is more expensive to achieve, it does give the brand 100% of its sales.